dodid/minitrade/README.md

 - Support only long positions
 - Support only Interactive Brokers

-On the other hand, Minitrade is intended to be easily adaptable to individual's needs.
+On the other hand, Minitrade is intended to be easily hackable to fit individual's needs.

 ## Installation